lebpac/lebpac.github.io/lunch.md

 ---
 layout: page
 title: Lunch Program
-description: Ordering is now open for Winter 2026 with returning favourites and an exciting new Wednesday lunch option!
+description: Spring 2026 lunch ordering is now open through the end of June!
 image: assets/og-image-lunch.jpg
 badge: 🍣
 ---

-Ordering is now open for **Winter 2026** with returning favourites and an exciting new Wednesday lunch option!
+Spring 2026 lunch ordering is now open through the end of June!

 | Tuesdays   | 🍣 | Minato Sushi
 | Wednesdays | 🍔 | Foodie Kids
 | Thursdays  | 🍕 | Panago Pizza
 {: .borderless-table.lunch}

-[Foodie Kids](https://www.foodiekids.ca){:target="_blank"} is a favourite at other schools with a menu that includes pasta, burgers, salads, sides, and more.
-We're offering a curated selection from their menu this term.

 **Cutlery is not provided!** Please bring your own from home.
 {: .message-highlight}

 We need volunteers to distribute lunch!
 If you're able to help, even occasionally, we'd really appreciate it.
 You can [sign up to volunteer here]({% link volunteer.md %}).
 {: .message-highlight}

 ## Order lunch